KeyboardKit/website/pages/features.md

 permalink: /features
 hero: features

-description: KeyboardKit supports 60 locales, localized system keyboards, custom keys and layouts, autocomplete, audio and haptic feedback etc.
+description: KeyboardKit supports 60 locales, fully localized keyboards, customizable styles and layouts, autocomplete, audio and haptic feedback and much more.
 ---

 Visit [the project site]({{site.github_url}}) for information, documentation, a getting-started guide and a demo app.